moritzebeling/wwworkshop/content/manual/1a-what-makes-a-website.md

 <iframe height="420" src="/examples/er-ists-2/embed"></iframe>

+> Play with it on [CodePen](https://codepen.io/moritzebeling/pen/PopOPyd)

 Now the browser knows, what the headline and the paragraphs are and where to put line breaks.

-> Right-click on any website and click on "Inspect" or "Show source code" to view the HTML source code of the website you’re currently browsing on.
+> Right-click on any website and click on "Inspect" or "Show source code" to view the HTML source code of that website.

 ## 🎨 CSS Cascading Style Sheets
 To define the visual style of the website, we can use CSS.
-It lets you notate instructions on how the browser should present the different sections of the HTML.
+It lets us notate instructions on how the browser should present the different sections of the HTML.

 <iframe height="460" src="/examples/er-ists-3/embed?html=false"></iframe>

 > Note, that the HTML is the exact same then in the example above.

-So HTML brings the structured content and CSS knows how this structure should look like in terms of layout, color or typography.
+So HTML brings the structured content, while CSS knows how this structure should look like in terms of layout, color or typography.

 > Go to your browsers developer menu and click "Disable styles" to disable CSS all together and reveal how the current website would look without it.

 ## 💫 JS
 The third fundamental web technology is **JavaScript**, which is a programming language that runs inside the browser once a visitor has opened a website.
 It can be used to change and manipulate both HTML and CSS as well as adding interactivity, animations or time based events.
+However, JS won’t we the focus of this workshop.

 ## TL;DR again pls